-Council members have established their allowances at 100% of the maximum base but have chosen not to receive electoral allowance permissible under the Councillor Allowances schedule.
+Council members have established their allowances at 100% of the maximum base and have chosen to receive electoral allowance permissible under the Councillor Allowances schedule.

+Council has included:

-Council has included \$52,744.32 within the budget for Council Allowances.
-A further \$7,500 has been allocated for training costs, further training will be subject to funding.
+- \$60,991 within the budget for Council Allowances - \$2,500 has been allocated for Training Costs - \$3000 has been allocated for other Elected Member Expenses

+Further training will be subject to funding.
 This training figure is larger than normal and has been increased to recognise the additional training required for new Councillors.

-Rates and Charges Declaration 2021-22
+Rates and Charges Declaration 2022-23